geisa/specification/source/system-architecture.rst

 |geisa-vee-hdr|

-VEE GEISA applications are provided VEE archives, as detailed in :doc:`virtual-environment`.
+VEE GEISA applications are provided as VEE archives, as detailed in :doc:`virtual-environment`.
 A VEE conformant GEISA implementation is able to launch the archive in a VEE as necessary and grant the application the rights the system operatator permitted the application in the deployment manifest.
 The VEE used by the platform implementation is out of scope, but conformant implementations MUST